Eating extra calories when sick - children

 - Eat with family or friends.

-- Try new recipes or new foods you think your child will like.
+- Try new recipes or new foods your child might like.

-- Feed your baby infant formula or breast milk when they are thirsty, not juices or water.
+- Feed babies infant formula or breast milk when they are thirsty, not juices or water.

-- Feed your baby solid food when they are 4 to 6 months old.
-Use foods that have a lot of calories.
+- Feed babies solid food when they are 4 to 6 months old, especially foods that have a lot of calories.

-- Give your child whole milk with meals, not juices, low fat milk, or water.
+- Give children whole milk with meals, not juices, low-fat milk, or water.